Project Feed 1010 Ambassador Program: ISB Science

 Job opportunities in STEM (science, technology, engineering, math) fields are rapidly expanding!
 Gaining real-world experience in systems biology and sustainable agriculture expands character skills essential for effective personal and professional communication as well as problem-solving skills crucial to innovation and discovery in the future.

 Students applying for this program should be excited to be an ambassador and enact positive change in their communities, be a curious and responsible self-starter, and be interested in maintaining a collaborative relationship with the PF1010 team beyond the summer internship.
 Applications will be accepted from current sophomore and junior high school and preference will be given to students who would be willing to work with an applicant from the same school throughout the following school year as they implement PF1010 into their communities.
-Please see this page to apply.
-Deadline for application is March 19, 2019, at 4:00pm Pacific Time.
+Check back in January of 2020 for instructions on how to apply for the next cycle.

 What did past PF1010 ambassadors have to say?